Where can I download the Nature Quest challenges?

 You’re almost there.
 Just click on the Nature Quest you want below, and you’ll be able to download the .pdf of a picture of the challenge.

-We’ll add new challenges every other week, all through the Fall.
+We’ll add new challenges throughout the Fall and Winter.
 Stay tuned for topics like spider webs and sandhill cranes and animal tracks!

 How do I enter (or help my kids enter) to win the Grand Prize?